kai687/sphinxawesome-theme/docs/how-to/install.md

    ```

    If you don't plan on committing any changes to the forked repository, you can skip
    this step.
-Check the file {gh}`.pre-commit-config.yaml` to see which pre-commit hooks
+To see which pre-commit hooks are active for this repository,
-   are active.
+   see the file {gh}`.pre-commit-config.yaml`.

-   To test pre-commit in combination with poetry, run:
+   To test pre-commit with Poetry, run:

    ```shell-session
    poetry run pre-commit run --all